Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications

 We described our approach to designing cantilever force sensors with integrated microwave cavity electromechanical sensing of flexural motion, based on the strain-dependent kinetic inductance of a superconducting nanowire.
-This type of force sensor is potentially very interesting for low-temperature AFM as the superconducting cavity readout scheme is intrinsically very low noise.
-At ultra-low temperatures where the microwave mode can be in a coherent state, the detection scheme could potentially be used together with sideband or feedback cooling to approach the standard quantum limit, where force noise is limited by the quantum zero-point motion of the cantilever $z_{\mathrm{zpf}}$.
+This type of force sensor is potentially interesting for low-temperature AFM as the superconducting cavity read-out scheme is intrinsically low noise.
+Compared to other low-temperature AFM probes, such as the qPlus sensor~\cite{Giessibl2019qplus}, our versatile design allows for achieving a wide variety of the parameters of the mechanical mode (force transducer) with a much lower effective mass, and consequently an improved force sensitivity.
+The integrated resonator used for motion detection also provides a potentially quantum-limited approach to motion detection.
+It is difficult to make a complete and detailed comparison of AFM force sensors using a microwave resonator, with those using an optical cavity to detect motion~\cite{Srinivasan2011cantilever, Schwab2022afm} due to numerous differences in the entire measurement apparatus.
+However, in comparison to optical resonators, the ability of microwave resonators to easily operate in the sideband-resolved regime allows for additional and potentially more efficient schemes of sensing force with minimal back-action from motion detection.

-Sideband cooling requires a device in the sideband-resolved regime where the mechanical frequency is larger than the cavity loss rate, $\omega_m > \kappa$.
-We achieve this regime in over-coupled devices with $\omega_m \sim$~\SI{5}{\mega\hertz}~\cite{Roos2023kimec}.
-But effective cooling also requires a device with a large enough single-photon coupling rate $g_0 = z_{\mathrm{zpf}} \partial \omega_c / \partial z$ and a cavity that we can pump to large photon number while maintaining linearity.
+Our design covers a vast parameter space, balancing different considerations for both the electrical mode, such as the critical current $I_{c}$, critical temperature $T_{c}$ and kinetic inductance per square $\Lks$; and the mechanical mode, such as the resonance frequency $\omega_{m}$, quality factor $Q_{m}$ and spring constant $k$ of the cantilever.
+These trade-offs affect the transduction efficiency and force sensitivity.
+Although a large single-photon coupling rate $g_{0}$ is desirable, we prioritize a cavity that we can pump to large intra-cavity photon number while maintaining linearity.